 Blurry or Distorted Vision at All Distances

-Astigmatism creates blurred or distorted vision affecting both near and distant objects.
-Unlike nearsightedness (mainly affecting distance vision) or farsightedness (primarily impacting close-up vision), astigmatism distorts your sight regardless of distance.
-This happens because light can’t focus properly on your retina, creating two separate focal points instead of one.
+Astigmatism causes blurred or distorted vision that affects both near and distant objects.
+Unlike nearsightedness, which mainly impacts distance vision, or farsightedness, which primarily affects close-up tasks, astigmatism disrupts vision at all ranges.
+This occurs because light cannot focus properly on the retina, forming two focal points instead of one.

 You might have astigmatism if you notice: